Personal possessions may hold some of the most incredible memories, and others are just collecting dust.

 Most importantly, if you are selling someone else’s possessions, take the time to research items you aren’t sure about pricing, so you maximize return.

 Even beyond this list, some websites offer to sell specific items such as used wedding dresses such as Stillwhite.ca.

 - Varage Sale

 - Facebook Marketplace

 - Pawn Shops

-Alternatively donate to local shelters, community centres or second-hand shops if you’d rather just down-size and ship it out the door.
+Alternatively, donate to local shelters, community centres or second-hand shops if you’d instead downsize and ship it out the door.

-Discussion: How do you decide what personal possessions to keep and what to sell?
+Discussion: How do you decide what personal possessions to keep and sell?